 How to keep your e-bike safe from theft.

 Don’t leave your bike unattended and unlocked.
 Both are parts of your security plan.
-If you need to store your bikes outside make sure you lock your bike to something secure that isn’t easy to move.
-If you can put your bikes inside your house, garage, shed, RV, or vehicle.
-They are safer when they are inside and all these things offer protection on many levels.
+If you need to store your bikes outside, lock them to something secure that isn’t easy to move.
+If you can put your bikes inside your house, garage, shed, RV, or vehicle, they are safer when they are inside, and all these things offer protection on many levels.
 The number one reason they are less likely to be stolen is that they are out of sight.

 Battery and seat

 The battery and seat are removable.
 Don’t trust the lock on your battery to protect your battery.
-Take both the battery and seat off the bike if you store the bike outside.
-Plus the battery is the most expensive part.
-No reason to lose everything to a thief.
+If you store the bike outside, take the battery and seat off the bike.
+Plus, the battery is the most expensive part.
+There is no reason to lose everything to a thief.

-If you are going to lock your bike to something you are going to need something to wrap around the fixed object.
+If you lock your bike to something, you will need something to wrap around the fixed object.
 Cables are easily cut and are your lowest line of defense.
-My cable is long enough to go around all the removable parts of both bikes and locks to my bike rack.
+My cable is long enough to go around both bikes’ removable parts and locks to my bike rack.

 A good chain is hard to beat.
 Make sure that it is made from thick links of hardened steel.
 Standard bolt cutters will break before a good chain will break.
-To cut through a chain your thief will probably use a portable grinder.
-Your chain needs to be so thick that the thief has to cut through both sides of the link.
+Your thief will probably use a portable grinder to cut through a chain.
+Your chain must be so thick that the thief must cut through both sides of the link.
 Make sure your chain is the correct length.
 Don’t give the crook extra chain to work on.
-You want most of the chain difficult to access with a grinder.
+You want most of the chain challenging to access with a grinder.

 Locks

-Your battery should lock to your bike but you should never trust this lock to keep your battery locked to your bike.
-Take your battery inside and keep it warm and dry.
+Your battery should lock on your bike, but you should never trust the battery lock to protect it.
+Instead, take your battery inside and keep it warm and dry.

 I use both cables and a chain for two separate locking systems.
 A large “master lock” is on the cable.
-It would be much easier to cut the cable than it will be to cut through this lock.
+It would be much easier to cut the cable than through this lock.
 My chain lock has a built-in high-security lock.
-The key slot on this lock isn’t something that is easily picked by a thief.
+The critical slot on this lock isn’t easily picked by a thief.
 Most crooks don’t have the special knowledge or tools to pick this lock.
 Notice that the end of the chain fits into the lock.
-Before a thief would not attack my lock they will instead attack the chain.
+Before, a thief would not attack my lock; they would instead attack the chain.

-One of the newest tactics that thieves will use is to superglue the lock keyhole and then you won’t be able to unlock the bike.
-Then the thief will return later with the proper tools to cut your lock.
+One of the newest tactics thieves use is to superglue the lock keyhole, which prevents you from unlocking the bike.
+The thief will return later with the proper tools to cut your lock.
 The only answer to this is to stay close to your bike.

 Tracking devices

-If you decide to put a tracking device on your bike it may help to get your bike back.
+If you decide to put a tracking device on your bike, it may help you get your bike back.
 Make sure to put it in a place that is difficult to find and extremely hard to remove.
-Crooks know about these tracking devices.
-If it is attached to your seat, it is likely you will find your seat, without your bike, in a ditch or dumpster someplace.
+The crooks know about these tracking devices.
+If it is attached to your seat, you will likely find your seat, without your bike, in a ditch or dumpster somewhere.

 Covers

-If you can’t see the bikes it may help keep your bikes safe.
-As I mentioned above inside storage is better than a cover.
-But a cover is better than out in the open.
-I kind of wish my bike lock could somehow be exposed through the cover so that a potential thief could see that the bikes are securely locked with a huge chain.
+If you can’t see the bikes, it may help keep them safe.
+As mentioned above, inside storage is better than a cover, but a cover is better than out in the open.
+I wish my bike lock could somehow be exposed through the cover so a potential thief could see that the bikes are securely locked with a huge chain.

 Insurance

-Sometimes you need to purchase bicycle insurance on top of your homeowner’s plan.
-Sometimes it is included.
-Since all good e-bikes are at least $1000 make sure that your deductible for the insurance isn’t higher than the value of the bikes.
-If your bike is stolen both the police and your insurance are going to want to know the serial number.
+Sometimes, you need to purchase bicycle insurance on top of your homeowner’s plan; sometimes, it is included.
+Since all good e-bikes are at least $1000, ensure your insurance deductible isn’t higher than the bike’s value.
+If your bike is stolen, the police and insurance will want to know the serial number.
 Your motor may have a separate serial number.

-Taking your bikes to new riding locations is one of the fun things about bicycle riding.
+One of the fun things about bicycle riding is taking your bikes to new riding locations.
 A good bike rack for your car makes this easy.
-For us, we have the bikes with us everywhere we go in the RV and then can transfer them to the car (including the rack) and go find fun rides.
+We have the bikes with us everywhere we go in the RV, and then we can transfer them to the car (including the rack) and find fun rides.

-On this subject, I have a big advantage.
+On this subject, I have a significant advantage.
 I have already written an article that describes our bike rack.
 The most important aspect of a bike rack is that it needs to be robust enough to carry your e-bikes.
-Make sure that the bike rack is rated for the weight of your e-bikes and that your bike rack works well with your bikes.
-Lock your bikes to the rack and put your cover on the bikes when they are on your bike rack.
-Link to our article about our bike rack.
+Ensure that the bike rack is rated for the weight of your e-bikes and that your bike rack works well with your bikes.
+Lock your bikes to the rack and put your cover on them when they are on your bike rack.
+Here is the link to our article about our bike rack.
 Swagman RV Approved Bike Rack

 Everything you need to know about e-bike service

-Most of the parts of your e-bike can be serviced at most local bike shops.
+Most of your e-bike’s parts can be serviced at local bike shops.
 Tires are tires.
-Rear tires on rear hub motor e-bikes are a little harder to service than rear tires on mid-drive e-bikes.
-Your local dealer may have never serviced a carbon belt drive but this is actually easier than working with a chain because there is only one gear on each end and no grease.
+Rear tires on rear hub motor e-bikes are more complicated to service than those on mid-drive e-bikes.
+Your local dealer may have never serviced a carbon belt drive, but this is easier than working with a chain because there is only one gear on each end and no grease.

-Make sure that you pick a bike that can be serviced without sending it back to the manufacturer.
-If the company that makes your e-bike can’t get service for your bike without sending it back then you have a real problem when (notice I didn’t say if) your bike fails.
+Make sure you pick a bike that can be serviced without returning it to the manufacturer.
+If the company that makes your e-bike can’t get service for your bike without sending it back, then you have a real problem when (notice I didn’t say if) your bike fails.

 Does your e-bike company stock replacement parts in the US?
 No one wants to wait for parts lost on some container ship in the middle of the ocean.